sentinel-official/docs/guides/nodes/dVPN/SETUP.md

 Restart the machine if required

+## Step 2 - Enable IPv6 support for Docker

+1. Open the file `/etc/docker/daemon.json` with a text editor

+2. Paste the following configuration

+    ```text
+    {
+        "ipv6": true,
+        "fixed-cidr-v6": "2001:db8:1::/64"
+    }
+    ```

+3. Save the file

+4. Restart the Docker process

+    ```sh
+    systemctl restart docker
+    ```

-## Step 2 - Build the Docker image of dVPN node
+## Step 3 - Build the Docker image of dVPN node

 1. Clone the GitHub repository